cloud-gov/cg-site/_docs/services/cdn-route.md

 ## How to create an instance of this service

-*Use these instructions for cloud.gov tenant applications.
+*Use these instructions for Cloud.gov tenant applications.
 If you're creating a custom domain for something else (such as a public S3 bucket), see [external services and applications](#external-services-and-applications).*

 Before you begin, note that once you initiate creation of a CDN service instance, you can't update or delete it until it has been created successfully.
 Typos in the service creation parameters can cause creation to get stuck in a pending state.
 If you need to implement DNSSEC, see [DNSSEC support](#dnssec-support).